umass-gis/workshops/content/agol/webmap.md

 # Making a Web Map in AGOL
 {: .no_toc }

 Now, the fun begins!
-Let's make a map.
+Let's make a map
 {: .fs-6 .fw-300 }

 <details open markdown="block">